CCrocilla/sweet_and_sour/README.md

 - [Flex properties - W3School.com](https://www.w3schools.com/cssref/css3_pr_flex.asp)
 - [Web Dev Simplified - Youtube Video](https://www.youtube.com/watch?v=fYq5PXgSsbE)

-During the construction phase of the site one of the most complex pages was the Recipes Page.
-Thanks to the help Narender Singh(Mentor) I studied concepts for the implementation of my idea on the website.
-He gave me the links where I can observe and study how the sliders work using only css and guided me towards a better solution to optimize the creation of the page and the preparations.
+One of the most complex pages for the implementation of the website was the Recipes Page.
+My mentor Narender Singh (Mentor) provided some materials where I could observe and study the implementation of sliders using only css with no JavaScript, generally used for these types of tasks.

-The final results was obtained studing via the Codepen website and then customazing the code for my needs using the following sources:
+The following websites were inspirational for customizing the code of the slider to my needs:
 - [Thanks to Chris Coyier for the Slider](https://codepen.io/chriscoyier/pen/XwbNwX)
 - [Thanks to Anna Blok for the Popup](https://codepen.io/anna_blok/pen/KKpwRVe)

+[Favicon.io](https://favicon.io/) was used to include the favicon used in the website.
+[Cooks.com](https://www.cooks.com/) was used as reference for the creation of the recipes.

 For the realization of the 404 error page I found a guide on how to create the file here:
 - [Docs Github](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)

-Thanks to Kasia Bogucka and Narender Singh I got to know the github wiki site to create the Markdown file where I learn how to write them and the synthax that can be used.
-They have also provided the link for the Sample Readme of Code Institute that was very helpfull.
+Thanks to Kasia Bogucka and Narender Singh for suggesting the use of github wiki site to create the Markdown file.
+They have also provided the link for the Sample Readme of Code Institute.
 - [Sample Readme File - Code Institute](https://github.com/Code-Institute-Solutions/SampleREADME)
 - [Markdown - Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

-All the Images as well as the Video present in the Home Page have been taken from [Pexels.com](https://www.pexels.com/)
+All the Images as well as the Video included in the Home Page have been taken from [Pexels.com](https://www.pexels.com/)

-Thank you to the entire Code Instiutute Team and the Slack Community for their feedback, help and support.
+Thank you to the entire Code Institute Team and the Slack Community for their feedback, help and support.